tcheng96/CAIChallenge2018/database/readme.md

 ibmcloud cf env cai-challenge
 ```

-Edit flyway.conf and replace these variables with your actual values from the previous step. `flyway.conf` now has your secret password in it - make sure you don't check that into GitHub!
+Edit `flyway.conf` and replace these variables with your actual values from the previous step. `flyway.conf` now has your secret password in it - don't check that into GitHub!
 ```
 flyway.url=jdbc:postgresql://$HOSTNAME:$PORT/$DBNAME?sslmode=require
 flyway.user=$USERNAME